joshp23/Gateless/README.md

 ## Usage

-Extract the contents of the src folder (gate.php and the gateless folder) somehwere into your project.
+Extract gate.php and the gateless folder somehwere into your project.

 Call gate.php somewhere in your script with something like this: